solvek/AirOk/README.md

 ## Uploading parameters to [OpenHAB](http://openhab.org) instead of ThingSpeak

 The `CloudSample.h` file contains also an alternative example for configuration of uploadint data to OpenHAB server (it is commented).
-You can enable persisting data on OpenHAB server and view historical charts, for example use [RRD database](https://github.com/openhab/openhab/wiki/rrd4j-Persistence).
+You can enable persisting data on OpenHAB server and view historical charts, for example usne [RRD database](https://github.com/openhab/openhab/wiki/rrd4j-Persistence).

 Some my OpenHAB configuration examples with RRD persistance are available [here](https://github.com/solvek/electronics/tree/master/meteostation3)